teao11/PyBer_Analysis/README.md

 # Summary

 In summary, after viewing the results from the analysis, I have compiled a few recommendations for the business stakeholders of Pyber:
-1. Investigate ways to increase volume amongst rural -- if PyBer wants to see the rural market make up a larger % of overall revenue, then we need to find ways to increase the volume.
+**1. Investigate ways to increase volume amongst rural:** if PyBer wants to see the rural market make up a larger % of overall revenue, then we need to find ways to increase the volume.
 As these are the most profitable rides when looking at average fare per driver / ride, increased volume could bring in significantly more revenue.
 Some suggestions here could be increasing the number of drivers (perhaps low volume is a result of low supply) or focussing on rural markets that yield more volume
-2.
+**2. Investigate reducing the total number of drivers in urban / suburban markets:** The summary dataframe clearly shows that there are more drivers in the Urban areas than the total number of rides.
+Suburban areas show more rides than drivers, but the ratio is still completely different to Rural, which shows ~2 rides per 1 driver.
+Lowering the number of drivers in urban / suburban areas with less volume will help increase the profitabilty per ride / driver.
+**3. Investigate the trend of Urban / Suburban Fares:** The time series shows that the sum of fares in these areas through early 2019.
+Understanding the catalyst for this growth (or establishing whether this is seasonal) would certainly help Pyber build on the increasing fares, by doubling down on what has been working!